curl/curl/docs/mk-ca-bundle.md

 OpenSSL command line tool to produce the final ca-bundle output file.

 The default *output* name is **ca-bundle.crt**.
-By setting it to '-' (a single dash) you will get the output sent to STDOUT instead of a file.
+By setting it to '-' (a single dash) you get the output sent to STDOUT instead of a file.

 The PEM format this scripts uses for output makes the result readily available for use by just about all OpenSSL or GnuTLS powered applications, such as curl